Are you planning the next trip but you don’t know how to choose a place? Or are you looking for a way to travel while you’re at home?

 The second time was a quick stopover between flights.
 Only 2 days that I spent in museums.

 But the third time was the charm.
-I stayed in Paris for a week.
+I stayed in Paris for over a week.
 I had petit déjeuner while doing some people watching at the Île de la Cité.
-I went for a walk to Belleville, to get the best view of the city form above.
-I discover a little wine bar in Montmartre.
-I had the best chocolate eclair in the Latin Quarter.
-I took a macaroon class at Le Marais… All and all, I fell in love with Paris.
+Went for a walk to Belleville, to get the best view of the city form above.
+Discover a little wine bar in Montmartre.
+Had the best eclair in the Latin Quarter.
+Took a macaroon class at Le Marais… All and all, I fell in love with Paris.
 Now I feel like I’ve experienced the city.
 And even though I prefer off the beaten path destinations, Paris will always have a tiny bit of my heart.

 Argentina was my first international trip.
 My parents took me to Bariloche one summer when I was about 10 years old.
 I instantly knew I wanted to travel more.